rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 #### The `Differentiable` protocol

-Now, let's dive into differentiability.
 In basic calculus, differentiating a function of type ℝ → ℝ produces a function that maps a point onto its slope, having type, and the derivative function also has type ℝ → ℝ. In Swift terms, differentiating a function `(Float) -> Float` produces `(Float) -> Float`, and differentiating a function `(Float, Float) -> Float` produces `(Float, Float) -> (Float, Float)`.

 In vector calculus, differentiation of a function $ℝ^n \rightarrow ℝ^m$ has many forms, because there are multiple inputs and multiple outputs.
 A full evaluation of